drivendataorg/repro-tarfile/README.md

 [![PyPI](https://img.shields.io/pypi/v/rptar.svg)](https://pypi.org/project/rptar/)

 You can optionally install a lightweight command-line program, **rptar**.
 This includes an additional dependency on the [typer](https://typer.tiangolo.com/) CLI framework.
 You can install it either directly or using the `cli` extra with repro-tarfile.
-We recommend you use [pipx](https://github.com/pypa/pipx) for Python CLIs in isolated environments.
+We recommend you use [pipx](https://github.com/pypa/pipx) for installing Python CLIs into isolated virtual environments.

 ```bash
 pipx install rptar